Noor Inayat Khan: Theatre

+Vera Atkins' search for the truth about Khan's death is the subject of the 2022 play S.O.E. by Deborah Clair.

 Film

-In September 2012, producers Zafar Hai and Tabrez Noorani obtained the film rights to the biography Spy Princess: The Life of Noor Inayat Khan by Shrabani Basu.

 Noor's story is featured in the 2019 film A Call to Spy, written by Sarah Megan Thomas and directed by Lydia Dean Pilcher.
 Noor is played by Indian actress Radhika Apte.

-Noor is the central character in the 2021 live action short film Liberté, written, produced and starring Sam Naz.
-The film was shot on location at Beaulieu Palace House where Noor had trained for SOE and features music from the track La Monotonia which was composed in Noor's memory by her brother Hidayat Inayat Khan.
+Noor is the central character in the 2021 live action short film Liberté which was shot on location at Beaulieu Palace House where Noor had trained for SOE and features music which was composed in Noor's memory by her brother Hidayat Inayat Khan.